Classes are underway at the University of Queensland in Brisbane, and I’ve been reflecting on … Read more

 - The UQ St. Lucia campus’ majestic sandstone buildings give the campus an intellectual feel while its sprawling parklands, abundant wildlife and multiple sporting fields offer reprieve from the rigors of academia.

 Academic Departments and Schools at the University of Queensland are divided into six academic divisions: Faculty of Business, Economics and Law; Faculty of Engineering, Architecture and Information Technology; Faculty of Health and Behavioural Sciences; Faculty of Medicine and Biomedical Sciences and Faculty of Science.

 Courses are available in the below disciplines.
-You can also refer to the University of Queensland online course catalog for a listing of all courses.
+For detailed instructions on how to find and select courses, and a list of popular courses at the University of Queensland, refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
+You can also refer to our University of Queensland online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
 Students enroll in 3 – 4 subjects per semester (between 6 and 10 UQ credits), which usually transfers as 12 – 16 U.S. semester credits.

 |Communications & Media||